 Much research is being conducted on increasing the ease of use of lab-on-a-chip.
 Some examples include enabling the use of basic lab-on-a-chip functions using a smartphone for cholesterol testing , label free bio detection or Elisa assays . ( Figure 2: from: Lab Chip, 2014, 14, 3159 )

-There is also much research being done to improve current technologies for given applications including cell separation , DNA sequencing through nanopore, micro qPCR and micro reactors.
-In the case of microPCR, which is one of the most promising technologies for future high throughput diagnostics, research focuses mainly in enabling high parallelization by a multiplication of the PCR chamber, the use of digital microfluidics to perform PCR in micro-droplets and uses the latest advances in molecular biology to perform simultaneous PCR in the same mix.
+There is also much research being done to improve current technologies for given applications including cell separation , DNA sequencing through nanopores, micro qPCR and micro reactors.
+In the case of microPCR, which is one of the most promising technologies for future high throughput diagnostics, research focuses mainly on allowing high parallelization by a multiplication of the PCR chamber, the use of digital microfluidics to perform PCR in micro-droplets and using the latest advances in molecular biology to perform simultaneous PCR in the same mix.
 Research also strongly focuses on enabling lower detection levels and increasing PCR efficiency while reducing false positives and negatives.

 Today some labs-on-a-chip are already commercialized for targeted applications such as glucose monitoring or specific pathology detection.
-In a near future we can expect that labs-on-a-chip will widely be used in hospitals everywhere and eventually inside the practitioner’s office.
-Later we can expect that lab-on-a-chip technologies will be able to provide real time monitoring of health at home.
+In a near future we can expect that labs-on-a-chip will widely be used in hospitals everywhere and eventually in the practitioner’s office.
+Later on, we can expect that lab-on-a-chip technologies will be able to provide real-time monitoring of health at home.
 This is why governments and companies are investing more and more in labs-on-a-chip since it is now clear that these technologies will change our daily lives.

 How lab-on-a-chip can change our vision of medicine